My Caregiver Journal

 - Reminders to order supplies or refill prescriptions

 - Bed time routines

-When to Contact your Service Manager
+When to Contact your Service Coordinator

-Your child’s Service Manager is there to support you.
+Your child’s Service Coordinator is there to support you.
 They are an important part of the STAR Health team.
 There are many reasons you may need to be in contact with them.
 Some examples of when you should contact them are: